Internet Speed Test Canada

 Should I test on WiFi or Ethernet?

 Both.
 First test on Ethernet to see what your connection can actually deliver.
-Then test on WiFi to see if your router is the bottleneck.
-If Ethernet is fast but WiFi is slow, the problem is your router, not your internet connection.
-Upgrade to a WiFi 6 router or mesh system.
+Then test on WiFi to see if your router, gateway placement, or home layout is the bottleneck.
+If Ethernet is fast but WiFi is slow, read our mesh WiFi vs extender vs router guide.

 How fast should my internet be for work from home?